 - 1. Awards to teams and individuals for all sports must be equitable as to type. - 2.
 In all sports which feature competition between individuals, CIAC will award medals for no more than six (6) competitors.
-(Exception: in boys and girls cross country open meets, medals will be awarded for places 1 through 25.)

-- 4. Medals will not be awarded for outstanding individual accomplishments other than for order of finish in an event. - 5.
+(Exception: in boys and girls cross country open meets, medals will be awarded for places 1 through 25.) - 3.
+Members of winning and runner-up teams will be awarded medals.
+Number of medals awarded to individuals in each sport will be determined by the Sports Awards Committee. - 4.
+Medals will not be awarded for outstanding individual accomplishments other than for order of finish in an event. - 5.
 There will be no merit awards for teams in any sport.